 Advising Sponsored Students and Scholars

 Sponsoring departments and faculty should familiarize themselves with visa and visa status regulations, as well as our forms repository to help you access the forms you may need for your sponsored students and scholars.
-For more information, please visit our archived website.

 Many international students and scholars come the United States having experienced educational systems very different from our own.
 From accessibility of faculty to notions of academic integrity, and from competitiveness to participating in class discussions, international students in particular often find their initial months of study at an American university to require a major paradigm shift.